 If you're putting the marking on a fence post, the purple paint should be "marked by painting the top two inches which must be between 3 and 5 feet off the ground with no more than 36 feet between posts."

-It also states that "landowners using purple paint must also post a sign indicating their use of this method at the main entrance to their property."
+Landowners using purple paint must also post a sign indicating their use of this method at the main entrance to their property.

 CLICK HERE to find out more about the Purple Paint Law.